mkassinopoulos/Noise_modeling_based_on_PPG/README.txt

 ====================================================================

-The User guide will be available shortly and will explain what each script is related to and how to reproduce some of the results presented in the study.

 Please do not hesitate to contact me if you have any questions related to the use of these scripts.

 ====================================================================